JackBrenn/quakejs-docker/README.md

 Container fails to start due to a hardcoded domain dependency in the precompiled ioquake3/quakejs fork.
 The domain is offline and baked into the binary, causing startup failure.

-**Fix not feasible:** Recompiling is out of scope—this project only packages existing work as a rootless container.
+**Fix:** Recompiling is out of scope—this project only packages existing work as a rootless container.
+But I will see if there is a new QuakeJS project that i can

 **Alternative:** Check ✨ **[q3js.com](https://q3js.com/)** ✨ for updated implementations.